-Wide (≥ 2-cm margin) radical excision of the local tumor is indicated in all cases.
-Lymph node dissection can be done when stromal invasion is > 1 mm but is unnecessary when stromal invasion is < 1 mm.
+Wide (≥ 2-cm margin) radical excision of the local tumor is indicated when the tumor confined to the vulva with no extension to adjacent perineal structures.
+Lymph node dissection may be done when stromal invasion is > 1 mm but is unnecessary when stromal invasion is < 1 mm.
 Radical vulvectomy is usually reserved for Bartholin gland adenocarcinoma.

 Sentinel lymph node biopsy is a reasonable alternative to lymph node dissection for some women with squamous cell vulvar carcinoma.
 Sentinel lymph node mapping should not be considered if clinical findings suggest cancer has spread to lymph nodes in the groin.
 For sentinel lymph node mapping, a tracer (blue dye, technetium-99 [99Tc], indocyanine green [ICG]) is injected intradermally around and in front of the leading edge of the vulvar carcinoma.

 For lateralized lesions ≤ 2 cm, unilateral wide local excision and unilateral sentinel lymph node dissection is recommended.
 Lesions near the midline and most lesions > 2 cm require bilateral sentinel lymph node dissection.

 For stage III, lymph node dissection followed by postoperative external beam radiation therapy and chemotherapy (chemoradiation)—preferably cisplatin; possibly fluorouracil—is usually done before wide radical excision.
 The alternative is more radical or exenterative surgery.